aekazakov/genome-depot/admin.md

 	* strain ID (can contain letters, digits, dots, hyphens and underscores only)
 	* sample ID (can contain letters, digits, dots, hyphens and underscores only)
 	* URL (link to NCBI genome assembly etc., optional)
 	* External ID (will be displayed on the genome page.
 For example, "NCBI:GCF_000006945.2" for NCBI assembly.
-Make it short but meaningful.)
+Keep it short but meaningful.)

-	Click the “Browse” button for TSV file and select the input file.
-Then press “Start import” button.
+	Click the “Browse” button to find and select the tab-separated file for upload.
+Then press the “Start import” button.

 2. Make a zip archive with genome files in Genbank format.
 Make a tab-separated file with six columns:
 	* name of a Genbank file